yyang9301/AHW/README.md

 * Edits to intro and methods sections
 * Additions to methods and results sections
 * Began cleaning workflow for publication

+## 2017/05/17
+* "1.Data_assembly.R" complete
+* Removed data from GitHub not cleared for public access
+* Began moving unused scripts and data to the "old" folder

+## 2017/05/18
+* Began "2.Model_assembly.R"
+* More files moved to "old" folder

+## 2017/05/19
+* Re-created data packets for use with SOMs and synoptic figures